velovision/rearview/README.md

 + IP: `192.168.9.1`
 + Port `8000`

-The API interface is as follows:

-Example `curl` command construction:
+How to construct a `curl` command to communicate with Velovision Rearview:
 ```
 curl -X {HTTP Method} http://{IP}:{Port}/{Path}
 ```